Type: Service Design, Product Design

 Let’s Talk!

-Good relationships and collaborations happen when trust each other.
+Good relationships and collaborations happen when people trust each other.

 Makers can establish connections with a Compa by validating a physical code, encouraging an in-person meeting to discuss the collaboration.